Blacksun420/sun-bcu-assets/README.md

 # sun-bcu-assets
-Contains all files and stuff for the BCU Blacksun Fork, I guess
+Contains all files and stuff for the discontinued BCU Blacksun Fork